Seelengrab/Seelengrab.github.io/articles/Julia Abstractions for Arduino registers/index.md

 ```

 The first type is just a wrapper around a raw pointer - it will be the equivalent of what `const DDRB  = Ptr{UInt8}(36)` was in the
-ad-hoc implementation.
-The second type represents a single bit of a register.
-It will be used for reading & writing just that bit,
+ad-hoc implementation, representing a register.
+The second type is a single bit of one of those registers.
+It will be used for reading
-as well as for building objects of the third type, which represents the bitmasks we use when building a successive value.
+& writing just that bit, as well as for building objects of the third type, which represents the bitmasks we use when building a successive value.

 For reading registers/pins, I've implemented `getindex(::T)`, which is just a forward to the `volatile_load` of the correct pointer size: